My Boyfriend Cheated On Me, And I Can’t Get Over It: How To Move Forward

 - Spending more time away from you than usual

 Please note that these signs do not always mean your significant other is being unfaithful.

 Can someone who loves you cheat on you?

-A guy or girl who believes they love their partner is still capable of cheating on them or having an affair.
-There are many reasons people cheat by having sex with someone else when in a relationship that don’t have to do with love.
-These include feeling neglected by their partner, craving the attention and affirmation they feel they aren’t receiving, having an addiction to more sex, and deep insecurity and jealousy.
-Other signs of potential cheating or an affair aren’t always found in someone’s expressed love for you; they might be increasingly demanding attention, disappearing for a week long business trip you know nothing about, avoiding your family or having sex, hiding their phone screen, and more.
+There can be many reasons people cheat by having sex with someone else when in a relationship that don’t necessarily have to do with love.
+These can include feeling neglected by their partner, craving the attention and affirmation they feel they aren’t receiving, having a sex addiction, and struggling with deep insecurity and jealousy.

 How common is infidelity in the United States?

 How can I cope with the pain and emotions of being cheated on?

 What are the legal implications of infidelity in a divorce?

 Are there any support groups or counseling services available for individuals affected by infidelity?